-It’s long been known that there is a strong connection between job stress and substance abuse disorder (SAD).
-It’s been part of the common fabric of modern life for decades.
-Yet, few people know what job stress really is; they understand that certain aspects of some careers can be difficult for people to deal with, but they don’t know why a job can drive one worker to drink and drugs, while the worker right next to them goes home happy and plays with the kids.
+They understand that certain aspects of some careers can be difficult for people to deal with.
+However, but it is not known why a job can drive one worker to drink and drugs, while the worker right next to them goes home happy and plays with the kids.

 The fact that one person’s stressful job is just a job to the other guy is the major clue that answers the question, “What is job stress, really?”